 Biologists often sort adaptations into three broad types: structural, behavioral, and physiological.
-The categories help organize examples, but the main idea is simpler: ask what the environment is, what the trait does there, and whether the trait is heritable.
+The categories help organize examples, but the underlying test is always the same: ask what the environment is, what the trait does there, and whether the trait is heritable.

 Structural adaptations change body form